 5) Failing to Develop a Niche

 Cloud computing offers SPs the opportunity to position themselves at the heart of their customers’ operations.
 It’s an opportunity for them to leverage trusted relationships, be unique, and expand their services…and their margins, too.
 In today’s cloud services world, SPs can become one-stop shops for their customers’ needs; ranging from the homogeneous IT infrastructure services they provide today, to a growing array of high margin applications and services.
 SPs can offer it all and deliver it with one service level agreement, one point of contact and one bill.

 By adopting extensible, customizable, flexible solutions, SPs can adapt to changing cloud demands, providing limitless opportunities.
 This gives them the ability to quickly commercialize the cloud and grow with no limits to stay competitive, no matter what environment is being developed on.
 The cloud is handing SPs a bigger, brighter future, but they have to change course today if they have any hope of getting onboard.

 By Tony Lucas

-Tony is Founder and Senior Vice President, Product with Flexiant (www.flexiant.com), a leading global provider of cloud orchestration software solutions.
+Tony was also the Founder and Senior Vice President, Product with Flexiant (www.flexiant.com), a leading global provider of cloud orchestration software solutions.
 Lucas spent 12 years as CEO and majority owner of XCalibre communications, a web hosting company.
 During the latter half of this period, he developed the FlexiScale cloud computing technology, which now forms the core component of Flexiant’s Cloud Orchestrator platform.
 Lucas is a frequent speaker at cloud computing conferences and a recognised expert in his field.